 While ALCL is a rare condition, you may have health concerns, particularly if your breasts were augmented with textured surface implants.
 Allergen, the developer of the most popular textured breast implants has suspended sales of these implants in Europe pending further studies.

-Following your Bethesda breast augmentation surgery, it is normal to experience swelling and discomfort as the body heals and should not be cause for concern.
+Following your breast augmentation in Bethesda, it is normal to experience swelling and discomfort as the body heals and should not be cause for concern.
 Once you have fully recovered from surgery, if you notice any unusual swelling or pain around the implant or other changes, testing for ALCL should be performed.